linalotfi/GAMS/README.md

 pop=minpop;

-# an exapmle : critcal point Of Ethane
+# An exapmle : critical point Of Ethane

 TC=305.5;   %K